geological-survey-of-queensland/gsq-ckanext-scheming/README.md

-ckanext-scheming
+GSQ ckanext-scheming
 ================

-This extension provides a way to configure and share CKAN schemas using a JSON schema description.
+This extension to the [CKAN](https://ckan.org) system provides a way to configure and share CKAN schemas for objects within CKAN (Datasets, etc.) using a JSON schema description of them.
 Custom template snippets for editing and display are also supported.

-**This extension has been modified to cater for the schema requirements of GSQ datasets at Qld Gov.**
+This instance of the scheming extension is configured for the [Geological Survey of Queensland](https://www.business.qld.gov.au/industries/mining-energy-water/resources/geoscience-information/gsq)'s particular use.

 Modifications
 -------------